 SLA Hall of Fame

 Membership in the SLA Hall of Fame is accorded to SLA members in good standing who are at or near the end of their active professional career to recognize service and contributions to the association.
 Hall of Fame recognition also is granted for lengthy distinguished service to an SLA chapter or division that has contributed to the success of the association.
-Hall of Fame members
+Hall of Fame Members.

-SLA Rising Star Award
+James M. Matarazzo Rising Star Award

 SLA Annual Conference: Related Awards